Search icon

 • Check the original RC (Registration Certificate) of the vehicle.
 Details such as make/model, engine number, chassis number, etc., mentioned in the RC should be authentic.

-• Check the owner details on the RC and make sure that it matches the seller's details.
+• Check the owner details on the RC and make sure that they match the seller's details.

 • Inspect the car insurance policy document and check for any claim history.